 The Ballet was controversial as it marked a dramatic departure from Stravinsky’s previous scores.
 It demands a vast orchestra, is rhythmically highly complex and harmonically dissonant.
 Disney was aware of the challenges in adding this to his Fantasia and careful not to upset the Creationist movement who threatened action should his work link humans directly to the concept of evolution.
-Instead, he nimbly picks his way through images of planets, dinosaurs and the arrival of mammals to the earth.
+Instead, he nimbly picks his way through images of planets, dinosaurs, and the arrival of mammals to the earth.

-Three further classical pieces make up the remainder of The Fantasia; The Pastoral Symphony No 6 in F Major, by Beethoven with its Greek Mythological focus; Dance of the Hours by Ponchielli rom his ballet La Gioconda and Mussorgsky’s haunting Night on Bald Mountain.
+Three further classical pieces make up the remainder of The Fantasia; The Pastoral Symphony No 6 in F Major, by Beethoven with its Greek Mythological focus; Dance of the Hours by Ponchielli from his ballet La Gioconda and Mussorgsky’s haunting Night on Bald Mountain.

 This for me is one of the most terrifying animations that shows dancing skeletons and ghouls riding demonic steeds across a troubled sky.
-Even the Devil himself is characterised in the cartoon with the falling figures of the damned heading into the fires of Hell.
+Even the Devil himself is characterized in the cartoon with the falling figures of the damned heading into the fires of Hell.

 Two almost overused pieces of classical music are the Brahms Lullaby Op.49; No.4 and The Flight of the Bumble Bee by Rimsky Korsakov

-The cartoon “Maestro Minnie” makes full use of these classical stalwarts and is employed by Disney in a similar vein to Fantasia where the orchestra in cartoon version, takes the central stage, showing each instrument as it plays the melody.
+The cartoon “Maestro Minnie” makes full use of these classical stalwarts and is employed by Disney in a similar vein to Fantasia where the orchestra in the cartoon version, takes the central stage, showing each instrument as it plays the melody.
 The Brahms is used along with similar lines as Minnie tries to soothe a dozing baby only to be constantly interrupted by a swing version of the tune and dancing rattles.

 4. The William Tell Overture by Gioachino Rossini

-In the cartoon, “Bugs Bunny Rides Again” made around 1948, this overture makes its appearance accompanying, as you might expect, a chase scene where Bugs attempts to escape Yosemite Sam.
+In the cartoon “Bugs Bunny Rides Again” made around 1948, this overture makes its appearance accompanying, as you might expect, a chase scene where Bugs attempts to escape Yosemite Sam.

-The fast pace of the Rossini compliments the manic activity on screen adding that slight edge of tension to the comedy as it unfolds.
+The fast pace of the Rossini compliments the manic activity on-screen adding that slight edge of tension to the comedy as it unfolds.